-Applications to next year’s Storyboard will open in the autumn 2019.
+Applications to next year’s Storyboard are now open.

 Please read this information carefully before you apply for a place on the What’s the Story?
 StoryBoard programme.

 If your question is not answered below or you have any more queries please contact email@example.com or call 0131 524 0160

 - When is the application deadline?